Migdol Gate, Medinet Habu

 "Some would say that the money for the army and the temples could come from the royal gold rather than the peasants homes. . " I ventured.

 I visited Lady Beset one morning.
-We had not seen her or her daughter in a week or so and Queen Iset requested that I go and see if they were all right.
+She and her daughter rarely came out of their chamber now and we hadn't seen them for some time.
+Queen Tiye requested that I go and see if they were all right.

-Lady Beset had her chambers on the second floor of the Migdol Gate at the end of the corridor.
-Princess Tentopet had told me that she had once had the best apartments on the third floor, which had magnificent views over the Sacred lake but she had been demoted a floor once she had given birth to her daughter.
+Lady Beset had her chambers on the first floor of the Migdol Gate.
+Lady Iset told me Beset once had the best apartments on the third floor which had magnificent views over the Sacred lake but she had been demoted a floor once she'd given birth to her daughter.
 I knocked on the door and announced myself before barging in any way.

-Lady Beset sat in her darkened room, reading from some papyrus leaves.
-Her baby daughter played on the floor with painted blocks.
+Lady Beset sat in her darkened room while her baby daughter played on the floor with painted blocks.

 She simply raised an eyebrow at me.
-I handed her the small gift I had brought her; a mirror surrounded by Hathor's cow horns.
-Not as beautiful as my own of course but I had hoped it was a thoughtful gift.
-She took it from me slowly and a sad smile crossed her face.
+I handed her the small gift I'd brought her; a mirror surrounded by Hathor's cow horns.
+Not as beautiful as my own of course but I'd hoped it was a thoughtful gift.
+She took it from me and a sad smile crossed her face.

 "How are you?"
 I asked softly.

-I sat on the vacant chair before her and leaned forward to listen to her.
+I sat on the vacant chair and leaned forward to listen.

-"It is only a matter of time now Amunet before the end."
+"It's only a matter of time now before the end."

 "The end?
 Are you sick?
-Please, let the Queen send for a physician or a priestess and we can make you well again.
-It just does not do to give up hope."
+Please, let Queen Tiye send for a physician or a priest of Sekhemet and we can make you well again.
+You can't just give up hope."

 "Gaurob . . .?"